Lurnea, New South Wales: History

 Lurnea was originally home to the Cabrogal people who spoke the Darug language.
 Following British settlement of the area in the 1800s, it was given the colloquial name Hillview as the suburb had nice views of the surrounding Liverpool area, and this name persisted until after World War I when the land was converted into a soldier settlement which provided the soldiers with enough room for a house and a small farm.
 It was renamed Lurnea which means "a resting place".
 Lurnea Post Office opened on 15 February 1921.
 A street was also named after the old name of the suburb – Hillview Parade.
 In the 1970s the area was redeveloped again into a residential suburb for a small number of veterans from the Vietnam War.
 It also became home to several Vietnamese refugee families of the aforementioned war.

 Transport

 Hoxton Park Road runs along the northern edge of Lurnea providing access to Liverpool as well as suburbs to the west of Lurnea such as Hoxton Park.
 It also has relatively easy access to the M5 South Western Motorway to the city and the Westlink M7 to the northwest of Sydney.
-Lurnea is well serviced by Interline Bus Services bus routes with five services passing through the suburb and another three along Hoxton Park Road on the northern edge.
+Lurnea is well serviced by Transit Systems bus routes with five services passing through the suburb and another three along Hoxton Park Road on the northern edge.